 Common targeting factors include:

-From Google Ads to HubSpot Marketing Hub, there are some incredible software solutions out there that can enhance portions of your location’s lead generation strategy.
-Let’s cover four of the best solutions, what they do, and whether you should use them for your specific business.
+Local lead generation strategies can seem like a lot of work, but there are some powerful software solutions out there that can enhance portions of your lead generation strategy.
+Let’s cover four of the best solution types, what they do, and whether you should use them for your specific business.

-Google Ads is an online advertising platform that allows you to run Google ad campaigns and track their effectiveness.
-It helps advertisers locate and reach their target audience by enabling you to place ads on Google Search results pages for specific queries your customers are searching.
-It uses a CPC pricing model, but it also gives you control over your budget; you set a monthly budget limit and never breach it.
-If you are participating in SEM, this tool is essential.
+Google Ads is an online advertising platform that allows you to run ad campaigns and track their effectiveness.
+It helps advertisers reach their target audience by placing ads on Google Search results pages for specific queries your customers are searching.
+It uses a cost-per-click pricing model, but it also gives you control over your budget.
+If you're interested in PPC ads, this tool is essential.

 Google Search Console is a web service that helps users optimize their website’s search engine presence.
 With the search analytics feature, you see which Google Search queries bring users to your site.
 It also helps you with technical SEO by allowing you to send sitemaps to Google for crawling.
 Plus, it alerts you on any hard-to-spot website issues, like slow speed or bad navigation, that hold back your website.
 Anyone involved in local SEO should leverage this tool.

-UpLead is a lead database that is great for building lists of leads you want to contact through phone or email.
-The tool allows you to filter by location and other criteria, like age range or job title, so you can compile lists of only the most qualified leads in your local area.
-It also provides you with accurate contact information and other personal or technographic data to make the sale easier.
-Check it out if you plan on doing outbound prospecting for local leads.
+Beyond collecting contact info through organic and paid marketing, use sales prospecting tools to fill in missing info for the leads you collect or to find new leads altogether.
+The best prospecting tools offer databases that allow you to filter by location and other criteria, like age range or job title, so you can compile lists of only the most qualified leads in your local area.
+Check out these tools if you plan on doing outbound prospecting for local leads.

 Local lead generation is an ongoing process of finding new people who would benefit from your business and attracting them to your physical location.
-You can do this through various online means, like local SEO or SEM.
-But don’t forget the human aspect of local lead generation.
+You can do this through various online means, but don’t forget the human aspect of local lead generation.
 Your business is a part of the community in which it resides.
 It supports and benefits the people who live there.
 So go out and meet those people, learn about them, and invite them in for a visit.